Minke Whale: Photo by fugm10 on Flickr.

-At 7 – 10 meters ( 23- 33 feet) Minke whales are the smallest of the Mysticetes or “baleen whales.”
+At 7 – 10 meters ( 23- 33 feet) the Minke whale is the smallest of the Mysticetes or “baleen whales.”
 As such they are also the smallest of the Rorquals – which include (from ‘small’ to large) the Bryde’s, Sei, Fin, and Blue whale (the largest of any vertebrates to live on the planet).

 Rorqual vocalizations are mostly comprised of very low frequency, long wavelength repetitive pulses or “groans” below human frequency discrimination and longer than our typical time frame, so samples are usually “sped up” to 10 times speed so we can hear them and recognize patterns.